 Apply a 10-6-10 or similar slow release, non-burning dry fertilizer with trace elements to the soil every 3 months.
 Foliar applications

-should be sprayed on the leaves every 3 weeks.
+of fertilizer should be diluted 1/4 to 1/2 strength and sprayed on the leaves every 3 weeks.

 |There seems to be a common misconception that all bromeliads like water

 poured in the center of the plant.
 This is NOT true!
 The "tank" bromeliads,

 like Aechema fasciata, need water held in the center.
 When water remains in the